 - Click on a sound, and see what people are doing with it.

 - Use the search box to find topics and hashtags relevant to your brand, products, and customers.

-Scroll through your For You page on TikTok and you’ll likely hear the same song again and again.
-This is because TikTok is built for music, and these trends provide a wealth of opportunities for users to create their own remixes and interpretations.
+Scroll through your For You page on TikTok, and you’ll likely hear the same song again and again.
+This is because TikTok is built for music, and these audio trends provide a wealth of opportunities for users to create their own remixes and interpretations.

 While individual users can integrate songs and sounds into their videos without much concern for copyright issues, Horowitz cautions brands to refer to their legal teams before publishing.
 Brands may have to acquire a license in some instances.

 “When it’s just on your organic page, it’s definitely a legal gray zone,” he says.

 See how pop culture and current events play a role

 TikTok creators are quick to respond to what’s happening in the world, so brands that want to remain relevant should do the same — when it’s applicable.
 For example, during the beginning of the COVID-19 pandemic, countless TikTok trends emerged around handwashing and quarantine life.